The Hackitt Review- Two years on

 Significantly, there are no time limits on the imposition of police bail under the current statutory regime.
 As a result, suspects can be subjected to police bail (and any conditions thereof) indefinitely, and sometimes for years, before they are informed whether or not they will be charged with a criminal offence.

 Following a recent spate of high profile suspects being held on police bail for lengthy periods of time without ever being charged, the current regime has received considerable criticism

-(see John Harding’s blogs: Call for limits to pre-charge bail and Changes to pre-charge bail in Policing and Crime Bill – about time).
+(see John Harding’s blog: Changes to pre-charge bail in Policing and Crime Bill – about time).
 It is exactly this criticism which the Policing and Crime Bill aims to address.

 The Policing and Crime Bill is currently passing through parliament and introduces two important changes in the statutory regime for pre-charge bail.